nilostolte/Sudoku/README.md

 The parallel test for no candidates allows to discard unnecessary `for` loop iterations, while also discarding the unecessary end condition of the `for` loop (since the order of the `if` statement (2) and the `for` statement was reversed).
-Nevertheless, for detecting the first candidate one still has to loop and test the digits one by one sequentially against the `inserted` list.
+Nevertheless, for detecting the first candidate one still has to loop and test the digits one by one sequentially against the `inserted` set.

 The resulting optimized algorithm is a good start but it's a bit complex to understand.
 The initial algorithm, as shown here and in the code, is more clear and relatively easy to understand after the binary representation is understood.

-The idea of parallelizing the code by dealing with the whole candidate list at once just using binary representation is promising.
+The idea of parallelizing the code by dealing with the whole candidate set at once just using binary representation is promising.
 However, it falls short if one thinks in using its intrisic parallelism in the entire algorithm.